raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Push Notification subscription, thereby indicating its support of Push Notifications, and its desire to receive those notifications.

-After an mDNS Relay client has subscribed to receive inbound mDNS traffic from an mDNS Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its mDNS Relay link subscription, thereby indicating
+Similarly, after an mDNS Relay client has subscribed to receive inbound mDNS traffic from an mDNS Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its mDNS Relay link subscription, thereby indicating